Sweet and fragrant fig and cardamom macarons, an elegant and sophisticated treat for the eyes as well as the tastebuds.

 Here are a few ways to adapt this recipe to suit you.

-- Cream filling - fold the fig puree into whipped cream.
+- Cream filling - Fold the fig puree into whipped cream for a creamier result.

-These chocolate cinnamon macarons are also a favourite of mine if you're looking for others to try...
+These chocolate cinnamon macarons are also a favorite home-baked macaron flavor of mine if you're looking for others to try...

 Equipment

-- Weighing scales.
-Digital is best.
+- Digital scales to weigh out ingredients are best.
 Baking is a science, after all, so we need precision!
 I do not recommend using the cup system to make macarons.

 - A sieve to ensure that the powdered sugar and almond flour is as fine as possible.